xkeshav/xkeshav/assigments/markdown/AuthenticInfo.md

 **Evaluation Criteria:**
 Interns will be evaluated based on the following criteria:

 - UI design and user experience.
 - Functionality and performance of the search feature.
 - Security measures implemented.
 - Quality of code and documentation.

 **Submission Deadline:**
 [Specify the deadline for the intern to submit the completed assignment.]

 **Note:**
 Interns are encouraged to be creative and innovative in their approach to designing the portal.
 The goal is to create a user-friendly and visually appealing platform for accessing brand information efficiently.

+&copy; 2023 RecursiveZero, All rights reserved.